Academic Student Workers - SENS-UAW

 As an international student in the United States, you need to understand the tax requirements of your visa and your filing obligations with the International Revenue Service (IRS) for tax years that you are here in the United States.
 A tax year is the same as a calendar year (January 1-December 31).
 The type of paperwork you must complete and the taxes you must pay depend on whether you have income and whether you are considered a nonresident or resident for tax purposes.
 For more information, please visit the International Student and Scholar Services website.

-Pursuant to Article XXII: Healthcare Rebate of the collective bargaining agreement (CBA), an ASW will be eligible to receive a discount on the student healthcare insurance premiums if they meet the following criteria:
+Pursuant to Article XXV: Healthcare Rebate of the collective bargaining agreement (CBA), an Academic Student Worker (ASW) will be eligible to receive a discount on the student healthcare insurance premiums if they meet the following criteria:

-• The ASW is enrolled in and pays for the university's Student Health Insurance Plan.
+- The Academic Student Worker is enrolled in and pays for the university's Student Health Insurance Plan.

-• To receive the Tier 1 discount, an ASW has worked at least an average of ten hours per week (at least 150 hours per semester or session) in one prior semester or session in a unit position(s) as of or after fall 2017 and works at least an average of ten hours per week (at least 150 hours per semester or session) in a unit position(s) in the semester in which the rebate is sought.
+- To receive the Tier 1 discount, the ASW must have worked at least an average of (10) hours per week (at least 150 hours per semester/session) in one (1) prior semester/session in unit position(s) as of or after Fall 2023; and must have been appointed to work at least an average of ten (10) hours per week (at least 150 hours per semester/session) in unit position(s) in the semester in which the rebate is sought.

-• To receive the Tier 2 discount, an ASW has worked at least an average of ten hours per week (at least 150 hours per semester or session) in two or more prior semesters or sessions in a unit position(s) as of or after fall 2017 and works at least an average of ten hours per week (at least 150 hours in the semester or session) in a unit position(s) in the semester in which the rebate is sought.
+- To receive the Tier 2 discount, the ASW must have worked at least an average of (10) hours per week (at least 150 hours per semester/session) in two (2) or more prior semesters/sessions in unit position(s) as of or after Fall 2023; and must have been appointed to work at least an average of ten (10) hours per week (at least 150 hours in the semester/session) in unit position(s) in the semester in which the rebate is sought.

-Pursuant to Article XXIII: University Services Fee Rebate, in a semester in which an ASW works at least an average of five hours per week (at least 75 hours per semester or session) in a unit position(s), the ASW will receive a 100 percent (currently $190) rebate of the University Services Fee.
+Pursuant to Article XXVII: University Services Fee Rebate, in a semester that an ASW works at least an average of five (5) hours per week (at least 75 hours per semester/session) in unit position(s), the ASW will receive a 100% rebate of the University Services Fee, including the International Student Services Fee.

 What is a unit position?